DigitallyRefined/passkey-passwordless/README.md

 [YubiKey 5](https://support.yubico.com/hc/en-us/articles/360016649339-YubiKey-5C-NFC) and higher: use the [Yubico Authenticator app](https://www.yubico.com/products/yubico-authenticator/) (running as Administrator), clicking through to the WebAuthn settings and entering the keys passphrase to view stored keys.
 In Chromium based browsers on Linux, security keys can also be managed via "Settings > Privacy and security > Security > Manage security keys".

-Older YubiKeys (such as [U2F keys](https://support.yubico.com/hc/en-us/articles/360013656800-FIDO-U2F-Security-Key)) do not store resident keys and use a computed public/private key, as there no data stored on the key.
+Older YubiKeys (such as [U2F keys](https://support.yubico.com/hc/en-us/articles/360013656800-FIDO-U2F-Security-Key)) do not store resident keys and use a computed public/private key, as there's no data stored on the key.

 ## See also